score-spec/score-compose/e2e-tests/README.md

-# score-compose end to end test suite
+# score-compose end-to-end test suite

 This end to end test suite is there to ensure the continuous functionality of the score-compose CLI as well as the functionality of the included examples.